-Natural Tendon Treatment in Raleigh, NC
+Percutaneous Needle Fenestration in Raleigh, NC

-creating an enhanced healing response resulting in tendon repair.
+It is a minimally invasive intervention performed under ultrasound guidance (sonogram), utilized in the treatment of chronic tendon problems known as tendinosis or tendinopathy.
+A small needle is introduced through the skin, and small incisions are performed in the damaged tendon, ultimately creating an enhanced healing response resulting in tendon repair.
 It is a cost effective intervention with excellent results, minimal morbidity and early return to work.

 It is a chronic degenerative condition caused by excessive strain, overuse and micro trauma which results in an abnormal tendon, not able to heal itself.
 There are other associated conditions which may predispose patients to developed abnormal tendon changes such as: anatomic mal alignment, inadequate mechanics, poor training, inadequate rest or medication related (certain antibiotics).

 When is the procedure indicated?

 Most of the time, tendon related problems can be treated conservatively.
 Usually physical therapy, orthotics, proper training methods, adequate rest, analgesics and rehabilitation, can improve or resolve the symptoms altogether.
 When conservative therapy fails and there is significant morbidity, a percutaneous needle fenestration should be considered.